Make your own Halloween Tombstone using Direct Colors Inc. products in 11 Easy Steps! Happy Halloween!

 Easy to Maintain, Repair and Clean Concrete

-Make your driveway look like a million bucks with Direct Colors Acid Stains, Liquid Colored Antique Concrete Stains and Sealers.
+Make your driveway look like a million bucks with Direct Colors Acid Stains, Liquid Colored Antiquing Concrete Stains and Sealers.
 Because driveways take a beating in both the summer and winter, selecting the right color and sealer options is critical.
 Here are a few recommendations to ensure your next staining driveways project goes off without a hitch!

 Spalling or round-shaped sections of concrete crumbling and breaking away from the surface is a serious structural problem that must be addressed before beginning a staining project.
 Once the broken concrete has been completely removed from the exposed substrate and properly cleaned, the driveway can be successfully patched.
 However, the job must be done correctly and thoroughly or failure will result.

 Using a rubber mallet, knock on the concrete listening for a hollow sound.
 Break away any and all loose concrete until what remains is firmly attached.
 Vacuum or use leaf blower to completely remove the rubble.
 Wash the concrete using a organic degreaser and water solution and rinse thoroughly.

 Once dry, the concrete is ready for patching.
 Using Direct Colors Patching Compound according to the instruction, patch and allow to dry.
 Sand flush with the concrete using an 80 grit pad.
 Sweep off debris, vacuum the surface to remove the fine particles and wipe down with a damp cloth.